FMIA: Monumental Player Vote Set to Determine Next Decade of the NFL - Peter King, NBC Sports

 “I’ve gotten that question a few times,” Winston said from a hotel lobby in Miami, site of the annual NFLPA meetings.
 “I would think it would pass.
 I would think it would pass by a lot.
 It’s important that we let the process play out, and important that all players understand the issues and vote their conscience.”

-If the vote fails, Winston said, “We know we’ll be approaching some tense times.”
+If the NFL CBA vote fails, Winston said, “We know we’ll be approaching some tense times.”

 About 150 players are scheduled to attend the three-day meeting that began Sunday.
 Voting for a new president—Carolina tackle Russell Okung is the only announced candidate—is planned for Tuesday.